AlexeyShutov/Cab-demo-DDD/README.txt

-This is solution for Development Test.
+This is solution for Development Test 3.

 Build with: Maven 3.3.9
 JUnit 4.11 used for testing purposes.